*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 Bah, c’est la vie.
 One day we’ll have kayaks again!

-Wishing fervently that we had another day to just lounge on the beach with a good book, we instead broke down our camp site and stopped briefly at the camp store for coffee before getting back on the road.
-We’d enjoyed such a nice stay at Camping Le Dramont, it was truly hard to leave the peaceful campground.
+Wishing desperately that we had another day to just lounge on the beach with a good book or rent kayaks to explore the nearby national park, we instead broke down our camp site and stopped briefly at the camp store for coffee before getting back on the road.

 Driving in Costa Rica, LA, and even Italy can’t hold a candle to the nerve-wracking chaos of Monaco’s downtown.